Hello Planning Mashers!

 A great discovery was that no matter how juicy the brush pens were, none of them damaged the pages, thanks to the high paper quality.

 Brush pens will be a great help in creating headers or coloring large elements in your setups.

 For those lines that happen to be thicker than gel pens but thinner than brush pens, you can always go for metallic markers.

-I’m afraid the picture doesn’t give them justice though, the Staedtler markers aren’t really that matter and are much shinier.
-You can see it all better in the pen test video at the end of the post.
+I’m afraid the picture doesn’t give them justice though; the Staedtler markers aren’t really that matter and are much shinier.
+You can see it all the better in the pen test video at the end of the post.

 I’ve been dreaming of getting my hands on those shiny Kuretake watercolor paints for a long time, and now I finally have a proper excuse to get them.

 They look absolutely stunning on the black paper, and it’ll be pretty useful to cover larger parts of the pages with them, rather than using gel pens for example.
 I must say that the Pearl Colors didn’t look that well, even though they were seen, the color difference wasn’t really clear.